 Anyway, I was told that the problem can't be from my power supply since the computer turns on (the computer's light is green), but the light (inside the computer, under the video card) is orange, along with the beeping noise.

 I will send a $25.00 check to the person that can help me solve this problem?

 - Constant Beeping Noise with Orange Light

-- Computer Beeps on startup (Solved) » Forum - Hardware
+- Computer powers on, but does not boot (Solved) » Forum - Hardware

 - Computer beeps when I turn my computer on (Solved) » Forum - Hardware